agentmorris/agentmorrispublic/usgs-geese/README.md

 <img src="sample_image.jpg">

-For anyone looking at this repo and getting excited about that image, making super-duper-clear that *that is a ground truth image*.
+For anyone looking at this repo and getting excited about that image, let's be super-duper-clear that *that is a ground truth image*.
 Not the results don't look good too, but this image isn't results, it's ground truth.

 The annotations you can vaguely see as different colors correspond to different species of goose.
 Most of this folder operates on 1280x1280 patches that look like this: